karlosthehat/Tesla-VIN-checker/README.md

 *Do NOT close the chrome browser window, otherwise you will need to stop the script and run it again.

 *The chrome window will always remain open.
+While it is running, you cannot use chrome for any other purpose.
+If you want to surf the web, use another browser such as Firefox.
+I recommend using your Pi for only this purpose and run it 24/7.

 *You can monitor progress by watching the comments in the shell, under the code in Thonny Python IDE.
 I recommend leaving this open as it will notify you when a VIN has been found.